laza-niaina/bot-messenger-node/README.md

 ## Installation

-It is better to use composer :
+It is better to use npm :

 ```bash
 npm install bot-messenger-bot